ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

   separation, and one of the sites was previously renamed.
 - STP - inconsistencies Multiple STP & Vlans without STP: false positives fix
-- Juniper Junos - Hostname representing chassis cluster is now derived from the active node.
+- Juniper JunOS - Hostname representing chassis cluster is now derived from the active node.
 - CDP/LLDP devices with phone capabilities were recognized as a network device.